Butetown branch line

 The Butetown branch line, also known as the Cardiff Bay Line, is a 1 mi 6 chain urban rail line in Cardiff, Wales that starts from to Cardiff Queen Street.
-The service pattern formerly comprised a mixture of shuttle services along the branch, service used to run to Coryton, Rhymney, Merthyr Tydfil, and Aberdare, but after December 2005 was a shuttle service from Queen Street station.
-However, in May 2024, direct trains to Pontypridd were restored alongside shuttle services.
+The service pattern currently consists of four trains per hour to Cardiff Queen Street, of which two continue via Radyr to Pontypridd.
+From 2005 until 2024, however, the service had been almost exclusively a shuttle between Cardiff Bay to Cardiff Queen Street.
 The normal journey time is four minutes.

 History

 Originally a portion of the Taff Vale Railway's main line to Cardiff's Bute Docks, in 1922, it was absorbed, along with the neighbouring Rhymney Railway, into the enlarged Great Western Railway.
 With the decline of coal traffic and the closure of the Bute Docks, it now sees only passenger services, and connects the Cardiff Bay neighbourhood to the other Valley Lines.

 At privatisation in 1995, services were operated by the Cardiff Railway Company, which traded as Valley Lines.
 This was subsumed by the new Wales & Borders franchise in 2001, which was subsequently awarded to Arriva UK Trains in December 2003 and operated as Arriva Trains Wales.
 In October 2018, KeolisAmey Wales took over the franchise from Arriva Trains Wales.

 The December 2005 timetable introduced a further increase in services to 4 trains per hour 18 hours a day, and even a Sunday service for the first time (further improved in June 2006 to offer the same 4 trains per hour service from 11am to 4pm).
 In December 2005, Arriva employed a single car Class 153 to "shuttle" along the Butetown Line, upgrading from the 2 car Class 143 'Pacers' used for the service.
 Since then, the service frequency has been increased even more – there are now 5 trains per hour on the line every day of the week, which equates to one train every 12 minutes.

 In July 2006 the service was due to be provided by a 1950s "Bubble car" DMU.
 The unit finally entered service on 17 August 2006, only to be withdrawn for repairs two days later.
 The unit then re-entered service on 14 September 2006.